 We'd forgotten about the bird's nest nestled on the top of one of the porch's columns.

 The yard sale was underway with a dozen or so people wandering through our yard, when I looked over at Fredward.
 He was crouched down in fear as a bird swooped down at him!
 She had just been defending her eggs, but Prince Fredward, never having had to deal with an angry mother bird before, was scared out of his wits.

 So what did he do?
 He made angry bird noises back at the mother bird!
 I was floored.
 It was a perfect mimicking of the bird's angry warning calls.

-It was later that summer, when my brother and his family were up visiting, when I first heard Prince Fredward hiss.
+It was later that summer when my brother and his family were visiting when I first heard Prince Fredward hiss.
 My brother owns a black lab.
 Remy is a happy-go-lucky goofball, and being as such, he was incredibly interested in the cat.
 Poor Fredward was not happy to be on the other end of said curiosity.